fngigliotti/FG_2025_Saltmarsh_Bird_Trends_Con_Bio/README.md

-# FG_2025_Saltmarsh_Bird_Trends_Con_Bio
+# Saltmarsh_Bird_Trends_Con_Bio
-Data and models associated with Gigliotti et al. 2025 "Short-term stabilization of population trends raises questions about the future of saltmarsh birds in eastern North America".
+Data and models associated with "Short-term stabilization of population trends raises questions about the future of saltmarsh birds in eastern North America".

 Data and files in 'Project_Data' folder:
 - Code_to_fit_Model.R: R script for preprocessing data and fitting the 'Global' model for saltmarsh sparrows presented in the manuscript.